basilhendroff/truenas-iocage-dnsmasq/README.md

 ### Installation

-Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running `git clone https://github.com/basilhendroff/freenas-iocage-dnsmasq`.
-Then change into the new freenas-iocage-dnsmasq directory and create a file called dnsmasq-config with your favorite text editor.
+Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running `git clone https://github.com/basilhendroff/truenas-iocage-dnsmasq`.
+Then change into the new truenas-iocage-dnsmasq directory and create a file called dnsmasq-config with your favorite text editor.
 In its minimal form, it would look like this:

 ```
 JAIL_IP="10.1.1.3"